Vizio Subwoofer Pairing to Phone: Easy Sync Guide

 3. Room Acoustics and Subwoofer Placement

-The physical environment of your listening space dramatically influences how sound is perceived, especially bass frequencies.
+Your listening space dramatically influences how sound is perceived, especially bass frequencies.

 • Subwoofer Placement:

-• The “Subwoofer Crawl”: A popular method is to place the subwoofer in your primary listening position, then crawl around your room to find where the bass sounds best.
-That spot is often the ideal location for your subwoofer.
+• The “Subwoofer Crawl”: Place the subwoofer in your listening position.
+Then, crawl around your room to find where the bass sounds best.
+That spot is often ideal for your subwoofer.

 Advanced Pairing Tips and System Management